lukechampine/us/CONTRIBUTING.md

 Git commits should follow the seven rules in [How to Write a Git Commit Message][commit].
 Also, prefix each commit message with the package(s) it affects, e.g. `proto: Reduce SectorMerkleRoot allocations`.
-Lastly, put any references to issues (e.g. `Fixes #1234`) in the GitHub issue body, **not** in the commit message.
+Lastly, put any references to issues (e.g. `Fixes #1234`) in the issue body, **not** in the commit message.
 This prevents an issue from being referenced over and over by the same commit when amending/rebasing.

-Don't be afraid to rebase heavily when modifying a PR in response to review comments.
+Speaking of which, don't be afraid to rebase heavily when modifying a PR in response to review comments.
 Avoid commits with messages like `Address review comments`.
 These should be squashed into previous commits. [`fixup` and `autosquash`][fixup] are your friends here.

 [meta]: https://github.com/alecthomas/gometalinter